Education Research Current About VU Amsterdam NL

 Something went wrong with processing the request.

-The studies within the pediatric neuropsychology group focus on a wide age range, including toddlers, children and youth with behavioral, emotional and neurocognitive function difficulties.
+The studies within the research group neuropsychology of children and adolescents, focus on a wide age range, of neurocognitive functions including toddlers, children and youth with behavioral, emotional and neurocognitive function difficulties.

 Our first line of research focuses on the etiology, assessment and treatment (pharmacological and psychosocial) of attentional and behavioral difficulties in children, including children with inattention, hyperactivity, impulsivity, non-compliant and/or aggressive behavior (Luman, Oosterlaan, Noordermeer, van der Plas, Staff, van Boven, de Jong, van Houdt).
 The research group is affiliated with the PAINT Consortium, a collaboration of researchers and clinicians who study psychosocial interventions for children with attentional and behavioral difficulties, including parent and teacher training.
 The research group is also part of the Academic Workplace ADHD and hyperactive behavior, where practice and science collaborate.
 We also host a large cohort of adults who received an ADHD (attention deficit / hyperactivity disorder) diagnosis in childhood, their family members, and a group without an ADHD diagnosis, the longitudinal neuroIMAGE project.
 This study focusses on a wide range of outcome measures including socio-emotional and adaptive functioning, and predictors of functioning, including brain (fMRI, DTI) and neurocognitive functions, ranging from motor skills to higher order cognitive control processes.